brittpinder/ios-reference/uikit/autolayout/README.md

 * `.defaultLow` = 250

 By default, views have `.defaultLow` priority for their content hugging and `.defaultHigh` priority for their compression resistance making it easier for them to stretch rather than shrink.
 Anchor constraints have a priority of `.required` by default.
 Therefore anchors will always override intrinsic content size.

+#### Content Hugging Example

+When Auto Layout has determined there is more than enough space to accommodate all your views at their natural size, it has to make a decision about which view to stretch to fill the extra space.
+The lower you set a view's content hugging priority, the more likely it will be stretched.

 In the below example we have two labels.
 The first label is pinned to the top, leading and trailing edges of its parent view and the second label is pinned to the bottom, leading and trailing edges of its parent view.
 The bottom of the first label is pinned to the top of the second label.
 The height of each label is ambiguous so Auto Layout will attempt to resolve the ambiguity by looking at the priorities.
 But as you can see in the print statements, each label has the same priorities for content hugging and compression resistance.
 In this situation, Auto Layout simply chooses one label to stretch (`label2`).